AI2Rgross/p3_collab-compet/README.md

 ## Requirements for the collab-compet project
-Go inside the collab-compet repo, and open a terminal in order to install the requirements: pip3 install -r requirements.txt
+1) Go inside the collab-compet repo, and open a terminal in order to install the requirements: pip3 install -r requirements.txt
-Then run the next command to open a notebook: ipython3 notebook
+Then, run the next command to open a notebook: ipython3 notebook

-click on Collab_compet.ipynb to open it.
-Try to run the first cell where the libraries are imported to check if UnityEnvironment is well installed.
+2) Click on Collab_compet.ipynb to open it.
+Try to run the first cell where the libraries are imported to check if the UnityEnvironment is well installed.
 Then, in the next cell correct the path of the Tennis.x86_64 and try running it.
-Be careful to use the multi-agent environment.

 env = UnityEnvironment(file_name="the/path/here/Tennis.x86_64")